vitalikp/firefox1/layout/tools/reftest/README.txt

 this.
 For now, go to your object directory, and run (perhaps using MOZ_NO_REMOTE=1 or the -profile <directory> option)

-./firefox -reftest /path/to/srcdir/mozilla/layout/reftests/reftest.list > reftest.out

-and then search/grep reftest.out for "UNEXPECTED".

 There are two scripts provided to convert the reftest.out to HTML. clean-reftest-output.pl converts reftest.out into simple HTML, stripping lines from the log that aren't relevant.  reftest-to-html.pl converts